decentralized-identity/bbs-signature/draft-blind-bbs-signatures.md

 ## Notation

-Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated in BBS Signature Scheme [TODO add reference], originally defined in [@!I-D.irtf-cfrg-pairing-friendly-curves]
+Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated in [@BBS-DRAFT], originally defined in [@!I-D.irtf-cfrg-pairing-friendly-curves]

 # Conventions